 Udacity focuses on six main areas: programming and development, AI, cloud computing, data science, business, and autonomous systems.
 You can find numerous programmes within these categories and enrol in nanodegree programmes that take 4 to 12 months to complete and earn certification for.

 You may also find courses that are completely free, but the drawback here is that you won’t receive a certificate upon completing them.
 That said, Udacity does offer financial help and discounts for their programmes, so keep an eye out for them!

 20. Academic Earth

 You can filter your search by school, field of study and degree type, and watch recorded lectures delivered by renowned academics.
 You can also gain insight when selecting a degree through the site’s degree programme directory, which offers essential information about different fields including job prospects, career growth and available degree options.

 Lifelong learning is a crucial factor for professional and personal growth.
-So, if you’re determined to advance your career and learn something along the way, these trusted online websites will help you sharpen your existing skills as well as attain new ones.
+So, if you’re determined to advance your career and learn something along the way, these trusted online course websites will help you sharpen your existing skills as well as attain new ones.

-Have you used any of these online learning sites?
+Have you used any of these learning sites?
 Leave us your review in the comments section below!